Battle of Hunayn: Aftermath

 Because Malik ibn Awf al-Nasri had brought the families and flocks of the Hawazin along, the Muslims were able to capture huge spoils.
 6,000 prisoners taken and 24,000 camels were captured.
-Some Bedouins fled, and split into two groups.
+Some people fled, and split into two groups.
 One group went back, resulting in the Battle of Autas, while the larger group found refuge at At-Ta'if, where Muhammad besieged them.
-William Montgomery Watt states that Muhammad took on the role as the hero of Meccans by facing their Bedouin arch-enemies, the Hawazins and the Thaqifs of the city of Al-Ta'if.
+William Montgomery Watt states that Muhammad took on the role as the hero of Meccans by facing their arch-enemies, the Hawazins and the Thaqifs of the city of Al-Ta'if.

 Islamic primary sources

 The event is mentioned in the Hadith collection Sahih Bukhari as follows: